mondrasovic/knowledge_collection/books/the_alignment_problem.md

     * There is an old adage **Use Only As Directed**.
     * Imagine a model which predicts that the most reckless drivers are male.
 As a result, the police start aggressively pulling over male drivers.
 At the same time, female drivers realize they are less likely to be reprimanded or even punished with a fine, therefore, they become even more careless.

-> The act of givingg a reason is the antithesis of authority.
-When the voice of authority fails, the voice of reason emerges, or vice versa.
 * Predictions are not an end in themselves.
 You should not predict just to predict.
   * What is better.
 A world in which we are $99$\% sure when and where a crime will happen, or where there is $99$\% less crime in general?
 * One of the fundamental assumptions of machine learning practice is that your training data matches the distribution of your test data.
 However, this flatly contravenes many common use cases in which there is an attempt to intervene with the future and change it.